 How long can my abstract be?

-Please limit your abstract to 2500 characters and a maximum of one image.
+Please limit your abstract to 2500 characters (including spaces) and a maximum of one image.

 Are there specific dates that I need to be available to participate?

-By submitting an abstract, all individuals agree to be available Thursday, March 3 - Saturday, March 5, 2022.
+By submitting an abstract, all individuals agree to be available in person Thursday, March 2 - Saturday, March 4, 2023.
 An exception will only be made for religious purposes.
 You will have the opportunity to identify conflicts within your abstract submission.

 Are all authors required to agree on submitted content?